 Improved engine performance

 As we receive continuous real-time data for the engine, that data can be used to monitor engine performance and detect problems before they become major issues.
-Performing regular maintenance services not only reduces overall maintenance costs, but can also reduce wear and tear on the engine or the vehicles themselves thereby increasing the lifetime of your fleet.
+Performing regular maintenance services not only reduces overall fleet maintenance costs, but can also reduce wear and tear on the engine or the vehicles themselves thereby increasing the lifetime of your fleet.

 Real-time and historical data on driver behavior identifies potentially risky activities such as speeding or hard braking.
 Drivers who frequently show these kinds of driving patterns can be identified for further training opportunities or safety programs.